 - J. K. Rowling has mentioned in an interview that she imagines Luna going on to become a naturalist and marry a grandson of Newt Scamander.
 Is this what you imagined for her?
 What other alternatives would seem likely, given what we learned about Luna in the series?

 If you’d prefer to write a formal abstract, some of the previous posts in this series included more in-depth information.
-View them using the programming tag on our blog.
+View them using the annual programming series tag on our blog.

 Most abstracts range from 100 to 300 words, though they can be up to 500 words, and are 1–3 paragraphs long.
 Aim for about 300–350 words, and at least a good, solid paragraph, unless you need more space to explain a theory or cite sources.
 If you’re taking the discussion questions route, you’ll need at least ten solid sample questions.
 (And one extra tip: avoid yes/no questions for these!)